-After specifying a configuration mode, click Next to continue to the Password window (shown in Figure 4.27).
+After specifying a configuration mode, click Next to continue to the Password window (shown in Figure 4.28).

-Figure 4.27 - The Password window.
+Figure 4.28 -The Password window.

-Advanced Server uses the password specified on the Password window for the database superuser and pgAgent service.
+Advanced Server uses the password specified in the Password window for the database superuser and pgAgent service.
 The specified password must conform to any security policies existing on the Advanced Server host.

-After entering a password in the Password field, and confirming the password in the Retype Password field, click Next to continue.
+After you enter a password in the Password field, confirm the password in the Retype Password field, and click Next to continue.

-Figure 4.28 - The Additional Configuration window.
+Figure 4.29 -The Additional Configuration window.

-Use the fields on the Additional Configuration window (shown in Figure 4.28) to specify installation details:
+Use the fields on the Additional Configuration window (shown in Figure 4.29) to specify installation details:

-- The Port field specifies the port number that Advanced Server should listen to for connection requests from client applications. - If the Locale field is set to [Default Locale], Advanced Server uses the system locale as the working locale.
-Use the drop-down listbox next to Locale to specify an alternate locale for Advanced Server. - Check the box next to Install sample tables and procedures to instruct the installation wizard to install the corresponding sample data for the server dialect specified on the Compatibility Mode window.
+- Use the Port field to specify the port number that Advanced Server should listen to for connection requests from client applications.
+The default is 5444. - If the Locale field is set to [Default Locale], Advanced Server uses the system locale as the working locale.
+Use the drop-down listbox next to Locale to specify an alternate locale for Advanced Server. - By default, the Setup wizard installs corresponding sample data for the server dialect specified by the compatibility mode (Oracle or PostgreSQL).
+Clear the checkbox next to Install sample tables and procedures if you do not wish to have sample data installed.

-After verifying the information on the Additional Configuration window, click Next to open the Dynatune Dynamic Tuning: Server Utilization window (shown in Figure 4.29).
+After verifying the selections on the Additional Configuration window, click Next to open the Dynatune Dynamic Tuning: Server Utilization window (shown in Figure 4.30).

-The installation wizard facilitates performance tuning via the Dynatune Dynamic Tuning feature.
+The Setup wizard facilitates performance tuning via the Dynatune Dynamic Tuning feature.
 Dynatune functionality allows Advanced Server to make optimal usage of the system resources available on the host machine.

-Figure 4.29 - The Server Utilization window.
+Figure 4.30 -The Server Utilization window.

 The edb_dynatune configuration parameter determines how Advanced Server allocates system resources.
-The radio buttons on the Server Utilization window set the initial value of the edb_dynatune configuration parameter.
+The radio buttons on the Server Utilization window set the initial value of the edb dynatune configuration parameter.

-• Select Development to set the value of edb dynatune to 33.
+- Select Development to set the value of edb_dynatune to 33.
 A low value dedicates the least amount of the host machine's resources to the database server.
-This is a good choice for a development machine.

-• Select General Purpose to set the value of edb dynatune to 66.
+This is a good choice for a development machine. - Select General Purpose to set the value of edb_dynatune to 66.
+A midrange value dedicates a moderate amount of system resources to the database

-A mid-range value dedicates a moderate amount of system resources to the database server.
-This would be a good setting for an application server with a fixed number of applications running on the same host as Advanced Server.

-• Select Dedicated to set the value of edb dynatune to 100.
+- server.
+This would be a good setting for an application server with a fixed number of applications running on the same host as Advanced Server. - Select Dedicated to set the value of edb_dynatune to 100.
 A high value dedicates most of the system resources to the database server.
-This is a good choice for a host machine that is dedicated to running Advanced Server.
+This is a good choice for a dedicated server host.

-After the installation is complete, you can adjust the value of edb_dynatune by editing the postgresql.conf file.
+After the installation is complete, you can adjust the value of edb_dynatune by editing the postgresql.conf file, located in the data directory of your Advanced Server Installation.
 After editing the postgresql.conf file, you must restart the server for the changes to take effect.

-Select the appropriate setting for your system, and click Next to continue to the Dynatune Dynamic Tuning: Workload Profile window (shown in Figure 4.30).
+Select the appropriate setting for your system, and click Next to continue to the Dynatune Dynamic Tuning: Workload Profile window (shown in Figure 4.31).

-Figure 4.30 - The Workload Profile window.
+Figure 4.31 -The Workload Profile window.